iefken/IPGA-Java-Controller/README.md

  ( => maven depencies should be downloaded automatically... )

-#### 1.A.2.
+### 2.A.2.
 Build project

-#### 1.A.3.
+### 2.A.3.
 Run Receiver.java or Main.java to test the build

 => On error, go to Main.java and Receiver.java and manually click the 'green run'-button once...

-## 1.B.
-Open the project on your server
+## 2.B.
+Open the project on your server (PROJECT MUST BE BUILD AND WORKING BEFORE THIS CAN WORK!)

-Make sure your the file you want to push to the server works local!
+Make sure your the files you want to push to the server work local!

-### 1.B.1.A.
+### 2.B.1.
 Create the .jar file:
 Follow the directives on this link: https://www.jetbrains.com/help/idea/creating-and-running-your-first-java-application.html#package